Thailand sticks with Sinovac vaccine after cases of 'stroke-like' side effects

+Asia PacificThailand sticks with Sinovac vaccine after cases of 'stroke-like' side effects

-BANGKOK (Reuters) - Thailand will continue to use COVID-19 vaccine from China’s Sinovac Biotech following six reports of unusual “stroke-like” side effects among recipients, government-appointed experts said on Wednesday.
+Thailand will continue to use COVID-19 vaccine from China's Sinovac Biotech (SVA.O) following six reports of unusual "stroke-like" side effects among recipients, government-appointed experts said on Wednesday.

 Six medical personnel in Rayong province, east of Bangkok, who were inoculated earlier this month experienced symptoms similar to those of a stroke, the panel of experts said, including drowsiness and numbness in the limbs.